Uniform Regularity for free-boundary navier-stokes equations with surface tension: Uniform Regularity and Local Existence

 \section{Uniform Regularity and Local Existence}

 To get local existence of free-boundary Navier-Stokes equations with viscosity $\varepsilon$, we use local existence theory by A.Tani [7], and combine our propositions to get uniform regularity.
-This procedure will be very similar to that of [1].
-First we fix $m \geq 9$ and viscosity $\varepsilon$, and pick an initial data such that
+From Proposition \ref{energy estimate}, \ref{alltime}, \ref{prop Sn}, \ref{L infty estimate}, and \ref{vorticity est}, we get required initial data: